ati-ozgur/course-python/2023/Labs/Lab01/Lab01.md

 You should use standard summation formula in the calculation You do not need loop.

+## Question: simple random password

+Create simple program which will print out random password of length 8 in the screen.
+You do not need loops for simple solution of this question.

+following code snippets are useful:

+	import string
+	print(string.printable)
+	print(string.printable[25])
+	print(string.ascii_letters)
+	print(string.ascii_letters[20])

+Python [random module](https://docs.python.org/3/library/random.html) is also necessary.

+We can use following code to get [random integers](https://www.w3schools.com/python/ref_random_randint.asp):

+	import random
+	print(random.randint(3, 9))

 ## Question: generation nickname

 4. Ask user for their birth year and print out generation nickname.